sergiocollado/potpourri/Notes_on_linux.md

 permisive licenses: like BSD or Apache licenses. - dont need to be make public.

-## tips for hardening linux
+## Tips for hardening linux

- Keep boot dir as read-only	# vi /etc/fstab	then, Add the following line at the bottom "LABEL=/boot/boot ext2 defaults,ro 1 2"	in case of upgrade we need to reset the change
+ Keep boot dir as read-only.  # vi /etc/fstab	then, Add the following line at the bottom "LABEL=/boot/boot ext2 defaults,ro 1 2"	in case of upgrade we need to reset the change

 2. Review Logs Regularly 	in our case we have a log server that will be easy to modify local logs.
 For example this is the dafault log files name and their usage: /var/log/message – Where whole system logs or current activity logs are available.	/var/log/auth.log – Authentication logs.	/var/log/kern.log – Kernel logs. /var/log/cron.log – Crond logs (cron job).	/var/log/maillog – Mail server logs.	/var/log/boot.log – System boot log. /var/log/mysqld.log – MySQL database server log file. /var/log/secure – Authentication log.	/var/log/utmp or /var/log/wtmp : Login records file.	/var/log/yum.log: Yum log files.